arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ![Audio Synth Shield BOM](assets/audioComponentsView.png)

-The *BOM* or *Bill Of Materials* of the *Audio Synth Shield* is made up of common components that can be found on the market.
+The **BOM** (Bill Of Materials) of the **Audio Synth Shield** is made up of common components that can be found on the market.
 Use this list to reference and/or replace a damaged component if necessary.
 The designator references can be found written on the board and inside the board source files.

 ![Arduino Synth Shield components topology](assets/synthTopology.svg)